Do I Qualify?

 2. Category B Bachelor’s, Master's, or Ph.D.
 Degree: Category B has 4 different options.
 You must have a Bachelor's or higher degree (in any subject) to use this category.
 Note that only courses with a grade of C- or better can be used.
 Multiply Quarter Hours by 2/3 to convert to Semester Hours.

 iv.
 Option 4: Science/Engineering – For this option, you need 8 combined hours in chemistry, physics, and/or biology (only courses for majors, and one course must include a lab), and in addition, 32 semester hours in science or engineering courses.
 These can include: chemistry, physics, biology, botany, microbiology, molecular biology, or engineering.
-Computer science courses can qualify if they’re technical enough (see the General Requirements Bulletin below for more information).
+Computer science courses can qualify if they’re technical enough (see the General Requirements Bulletin for more information).
 4 hours in design engineering or drafting can be used.
 Note that if you have, for example, 12 semester hours in physics or chemistry, you can use 8 of them to meet the first part of the requirement and put the other 4 toward the second part.

 Again, only courses for science and engineering majors will be accepted for category B.